The golfer's 11-year reign atop sport's rich list has been ended by a star who is currently languishing in

 The two contracts, implementing the first and second best outcomes respectively, can be interpreted in terms of financial contracts widely observed in practice:

-² In the second best contract, which is feasible when A¸ A, the outside financiers receives a monetary transfer when cash flows are high, and liquidation proceeds when cash flows are low.
+² In the second best contract, which is feasible when Ai ¸ AT , the outside financiers receives a monetary transfer when cash flows are high, and liquidation proceeds when cash flows are low.
 This corresponds to the case outside financing is obtained by issuing risky debt, secured by the firm’s assets.8

 As the outside financiers are competitive, the entrepreneur captures the entire net value of the project.
-If his initial wealth is greater than Ahe opts for the contract implementing the first best, and thus issues equity.
+If his initial wealth is greater than AE he opts for the contract implementing the first best, and thus issues equity.

-If his initial wealth is lower than Abut greater than A, he opts for the contract implementing the second best and issues debt.
-Finally, if the initial wealth of the would–be entrepreneur is below A, then he faces credit–rationing, and the project cannot be undertaken, although it has positive net social value.
+If his initial wealth is lower than AE but greater than AT , he opts for the contract implementing the second best and issues debt.
+Finally, if the initial wealth of the would–be entrepreneur is below AT , then he faces credit–rationing, and the project cannot be undertaken, although it has positive net social value.

 4 Soft bankruptcy laws, social costs and judges